 2017 Property Tax: Important Dates for Residents

-January 1, 2015: The new assessed value for your property now reflects the market value assessment as of this base date.
+January 9, 2017: As this a reassessment year, Official Reassessment Notices were mailed to residents at the start of January.
+The new assessed value for your property now reflects the market value assessment as of this base date: January 1, 2015

-January 9 - March 10, 2017: 60-Day Customer Review Period - changes to your property assessment will only be considered if your formal appeal is received during the Customer Review Period.
+January 9 - March 10, 2017: 60-Day Customer Review Period - changes to your property assessment were considered if your formal appeal was received during the Customer Review Period.

 June 30, 2017: Your 2017 Property Tax payment is due.
 Your payment options include: